braze-inc/braze-docs/_docs/_partners/message_personalization/localization/smartling.md

 Smartling provides advanced features to search and select content by:
 * Keyword search
-* Braze Content type
+* Braze content type
 * Braze tagging

 ![][9]

 ### Step 3: Add translations to Braze

-As translations are completed in the Smartling platform, they are automatically sent to Braze.
-No need to manually sync content between Smartling and Braze.
+As translations are completed in the Smartling platform, they are automatically sent to Braze—no need to manually sync content between Smartling and Braze.

 [1]: {{site.baseurl}}/api/basics/#endpoints
 [2]: https://dashboard.smartling.com/